 A guideline launch is usually accompanied by activity on social media which may include graphics, animations, videos and quotes from key committee members or NICE directors.
 In most cases, this work will be prepared ahead of the launch.

 Committee members may also wish to arrange separate events at which practitioners, providers, commissioners and people using services and the public can learn more about the guideline.
 Developers should inform committee members that in such cases, the NICE's media relations team should be notified at the earliest possible opportunity.
 Any materials developed from guideline content by committee members should be submitted to NICE staff with a quality assurance role.
 Committee members who wish to publish their materials for a UK audience only may do so under the NICE UK Open Content Licence.
 This is a self-assessment exercise and no fee is involved.
 The international use of NICE content is subject to a formal licensing agreement, but without a fee for those who have contributed to the development of NICE guidance.
-Please see Reusing our content.
+Please see NICE's webpage on reusing our content.